liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 DB View             0.21 - 4625.70x slower
 ```

-It says a lot of things, so if you're interested in what the system for running
+It says a lot of things, but first of all it mentions what system the benchmark
+was run on.
+So, if you're interested in the CPU, elixir or erlang version...
-this looked like, you got all the information right there!
+they're all right there!

 But what do the results say?
-Apparently `with_courier_ids` and `full_custom`
+Apparently `with_courier_ids` and `full custom`
 rock! `DB View` is over **4600 times slower!**.
 Wow case solved.
 Using a nice
 visual representation from the HTML report makes this even clearer:

 ![benchee report locations single report](/images/posts/curious_query/benchee_single_run.png)

-(displayed is how many iterationgs we could do per second on average, so
+(displayed is how many iterations we could do per second on average, so
 bigger is better!)

 The standard deviation seems sort of high (~10% would be more normal) but our
 worst case performance (99th%) is still under 5 ms so we seem to be good.

+This _should_ be enough.
+So, let's switch our our current implementation
+(`DB View`) with the most performant one from the benchmark
-Let's roll this out, pat ourselves on the back for one of the best
+(`with_courier_ids`).
+Commit it, push it, merge it, roll it out, pat ourselves
-performance improvements ever and call it a day!
+on the back for one of the best performance improvements ever and call it a day!

 ## Boom!